-Graduate of an accredited school of nursing; valid, current PA license.
+Graduate of accredited school of nursing: valid, current PA license.

-Previous pre-op/PACU experience, preferably in an ambulatory setting.
+Previous OR experience, preferably in an ambulatory setting.

-Occasional need to lift heavy objects or assist in lifting patients; extended periods of standing/walking; twisting, reaching for and pushing of light to heavy weight objects.
+Occasional need to lift heavy objects and assist in lifting patients; duties require twisting, reaching and pushing objects from light to heavy weights.

 Current Pennsylvania nursing license.